sylhare/sylhare.github.io/_posts/2021-05-26-Generate-jekyll-blog-stats.md

 You can see, that Kotlin greatly started to inspire me in 2019, and that java, python and javascript have been some of my most recurring topics.
 I put in the `other` category all tags with less than 2 articles in it and the `misc` so that the graph doesn't get too cluttered.

+### Article per years stacked per month

+Let's see which month of the year I am the most productive over the years:

+<canvas id='stacked-bar-date-js' class="chart"></canvas>

+It does have a curve of more active to less active, and the most busy months are not necessarily the months I would have expected.
+Can't always be writing stuff apparently. 😛

+I used some color schemes from [nagix/chartjs-plugin-colorschemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html) using the one provided [there](https://github.com/nagix/chartjs-plugin-colorschemes/blob/master/src/colorschemes/colorschemes.tableau.js).
 As to why those graphs instead of other, well just for fun and to try out the [chart.js](https://www.chartjs.org/) possibilities. 🙃

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js" integrity="sha256-uVEHWRIr846/vAdLJeybWxjPNStREzOlqLMXjW/Saeo=" crossorigin="anonymous"></script>